playzero/substrate-archive/README.md

 Run alongside a substrate-backed chain to index all Blocks, State, and Extrinsic data into PostgreSQL.

 # Usage
-The schema for the PostgreSQL database is described in the PDF File at the root of this directory.
+The schema for the PostgreSQL database is described in the PDF File in the doc directory.

 Examples for how to use substrate-archive are in the [`examples/`](https://github.com/paritytech/substrate-archive/tree/master/archive/examples) directory

 # Prerequisites
 Extended requirements list found in the [wiki](https://github.com/paritytech/substrate-archive/wiki/)
 - depending on the chain you want to index, ~60GB free space
 - PostgreSQL with a database ready for lots of new data